m3baid/I2cScanner/README.md

 - Scans all possible I2C addresses (1 to 127).
 - Displays the address of any found device in hexadecimal format on an OLED screen.
 - Provides clear status messages like "Scanning..." and "No I2C devices found".
-- Easily configurable for different OLED display types (SSD1306/SSH1106, 128x32/128x64) by uncommenting a single line.
-- Includes an optional debug output to the Serial Monitor.

 ## Hardware Requirements

-- An Arduino-compatible microcontroller (e.g., Arduino Uno/Nano, ESP32, ESP8266).
+- An Arduino-compatible microcontroller (e.g., Arduino Uno/Nano, ESP32, ESP8266, Raspberry Pi Pico).
-- A 128x64 I2C OLED Display based on the SSD1306 or SSH1106 driver.
+- A 128x64 I2C OLED Display based on the SSH1106 driver.
 - Jumper wires to connect the components.
 - Any I2C device to test with (e.g., a BME280 sensor, a DS3231 RTC, etc.).

 ## Software Requirements

-1.  **Arduino IDE**: Download from the [official Arduino website](https://www.arduino.cc/en/software).
-2.  **GyverOLED Library**: This powerful library is required to control the display.
+1.  **GyverOLED Library**: This powerful library is required to control the display.
 You can install it from the Arduino IDE's Library Manager:
     - Go to `Tools` > `Manage Libraries...`
     - Search for `GyverOLED`.
     - Click `Install`.